griffinsharps/divvyproject/README.md

 python process_data.py
 ```

-You should get out put that looks like this:
+You should get output that looks like this:
 ```
 The Number of Divvy Bikes Currently Available in Chicago: 3695 The Number of Scooters Currently Available in Chicago: 299